colder-is-better/litecoind-fulcrum/README.md

 docker compose logs -f fulcrum
 ```

-## New containers are available -- how do I update?
+## New container images are available -- how do I update?

 Switch to the `litecoind-fulcrum` directory and type: